-A long time ago I asked my brother-in-law, Stanley, to make this shelf with lots of storage compartments to create a build-in desk area for my daughter.
+Long time ago I commissioned my brother-in-law, Stanley, to built this shelf (picture below) with lots of storage compartments to create a build-in desk area for my daughter.

-I wanted to give the piece a more stylish look with crown molding.
-By now you must know how crazy I am about mouldings!
+It's been a really good piece, but I wanted to give the piece a more stylish look with crown molding, by now you must know how crazy I am about moldings ;)

-Adding the crown moulding is very simple.
-You find some wood blocks ( I used some from my scrap pile) and place them on top of the bookcase, they can be installed all around the top.
-I only installed them on the corners, middle and ends.
+Adding the crown molding is very simple.
+You find some wood blocks (I used some from my scrap pile), place them on top of the bookcase, they can be installed all around the top, but I only installed them at the corners, middle and ends.

 They have to be flush to the edges of the bookcase.
-Nail them.
+Nail them in place.

-The sides pieces of moulding will have one end that is mitered and the other with a straight cut that goes to the wall.
-For help on how to cut this kind of crown molding corners you can click HERE.
+For the sides pieces, the molding is going to have one end that is mitered and the other with a straight cut that goes to the wall.
+For help on how to cut crown molding corners click HERE.

 Glue was applied to the mitered corners, and then the side pieces were also nailed to the wood blocks on the side, and on the corner to keep both pieces together.

-After caulking and paint you will have a better looking bookcase.
+After caulking and painting it, you'll have a better-looking bookcase. --->

 Christina, you are reading my mind these days.
 I just said to my husband that I want to put molding on my bookshelves to give them a built in look.
 THanks for the how to.